 However, many in the medieval Catholic Church suppressed his legendary status.
 Take his celebrated work, the Categories.
 In it, Aristotle posits that all things in the universe, in order to be understood, must stand up to ten examinations — that of its substance, quantity, quality, relation, place, time, posture/attitude, state, action, and affection.
 Before the Middle Ages, Aristotle’s Categories were commonly referred to in all things scientific and dialectic.
 But with the medieval subdual of Aristotelianism, the Categories faced castigation, for God could not be measured by those examinations, yet He very much existed.
 Anastasius of Sinai, a prominent seventh century abbot, eviscerated the work, saying the ten horns of the dragon from Revelation 12:3 represented Aristotle’s ten categories, which Anastasius deemed as ten heresies.
 As late as 1210, with the Church’s “Condemnations” of that year, Aristotle’s works were anathema to most Western Christians.

-In contrast, throughout the West’s “Dark Ages” — the term given to the dreariest period of the Middle Ages, up through about AD 1000 — the Byzantine Empire and Muslim world cherished Aristotle.
+In contrast to western Europe, throughout the West’s “Dark Ages” — the term given to the dreariest period of the Middle Ages, up through about AD 1000 — the Byzantine Empire and Muslim world cherished Aristotle.
 Byzantine and Arab scholars preserved Aristotle’s works, which is due in no small part to the regions’ earlier conquests by Aristotle’s warrior-student, Alexander the Great.
 When Alexander conquered from Greece to Egypt to the Himalayas, the residual Hellenistic culture left in his wake led to the spread of Aristotle’s works across north Africa and southwest Asia.
 There, Aristotle’s works never had to withstand clerical scrutiny.

 The eventual return of Aristotle to the Western world can be partially attributed to one of the Church’s most ignominious moments — the Crusades.
 Starting in the late eleventh century, Western Catholics launched a series of raids into the Muslim-occupied Holy Land.
 After a triumphant, if sadistic, initial showing, each successive Crusade — one doesn’t have enough fingers to count them — was one embarrassment after another.
 The Westerners that traveled to the Middle East — which included journeys through Byzantium — returned with goods, ideas, and manuscripts not seen since the ancient world.
 The Fourth Crusade of the early 1200s hastened the downfall of Byzantium itself, which allowed Italian merchants to usurp the role of principal European traders.
 What naturally followed was a steady stream of cultural diffusion, mostly from east to west.

 The ensuing “Recovery of Aristotle” revolutionized the Western zeitgeist.
 The Late Middle Ages re-embraced the lost philosopher.
 Even Christian theologians — most prominently Thomas Aquinas — used Aristotelianism to further their Christian teachings, a merging known as scholasticism.
 Aquinas saw that Aristotle should be accepted by Christians.
-After all, he was by no means an atheist.
-Aristotle had insisted that there must be an “Unmoved First Mover” whose catalyzing presence allowed all other things in the universe to exist and change.
+Aristotle was by no means an atheist.
+He had insisted that there must be an “Unmoved First Mover” whose catalyzing presence allowed all other things in the universe to exist and change.
 Aquinas felt that the path to strengthening Christianity lay not with fearing and debunking Aristotle, but welcoming him and using his logic to promote and reinforce Christianity.
 In his hallmark “Summa Theologica,” Aquinas sets out to prove the existence of God through Aristotelianism, and in his quinque viae — five ways — he claims to have done so.

 With the approval of Aristotle from Aquinas and, consequently, the rest of the Catholic Church, Aristotelianism thundered back into the Western world.
 So, too, did Classical writings and Greco-Roman ideas of all kinds.
 Meanwhile, new universities across Europe — Salamanca, Paris, Oxford, and more — developed as places of higher learning.
 Soon, a new wave of Classically-inspired thinkers promoted humanism and individuality.
 The Middle Ages crumbled around an overwhelmed Church.